 Living in Kentucky, we have several nearby Abraham Lincoln landmarks that we love to visit.
 But recently, we traveled over to Illinois to make some family memories learning about Lincoln in Springfield.
 We visited his home and his tomb while on our road trip through Illinois.

 Abraham Lincoln may have been born in Kentucky, but he lived many years at this homeplace in Springfield, Illinois.

 We were able to tour the house where he and his family lived before he accepted the presidency.
-The most fascinating thing to me on the tour was the opportunity to see some of the the actual furniture that President Lincoln used.
+The fascinating thing to me on the tour was the opportunity to see some of the actual furniture that President Lincoln used.
 Even the couch in the main room is where President Lincoln reportedly was sitting when he accepted the presidency.

 It was an awesome feeling to see the desk that President Lincoln used.
 It wasn’t an elaborate roll top or a fancy piece of furniture.
 Looking at the desk helped my children better understand the tall man who wore the big black hat and made such an impact on our country.

 There is a visitors center with an interactive display showing you the city of Springfield.

 Located right outside the city of Springfield is President Lincoln’s tomb.
 It is of course always considered good luck to rub Lincoln’s boot, but here it is also obviously good luck to rub his nose.
 You can go inside the tomb and see the actual burial site and learn about the strange circumstances of his various burial sites through history.
 There was a park ranger inside the tomb ready to answer questions and give us some details about the design and structure of the tomb.